huixie90/cpp_papers/concat.md

 :::

-The first example shows that for a simple task like printing, doing it manually is error prone.
-The "Before" version manually concatinates all the ranges in a formatting string, but the result contains an extra comma and space because it doesn't handle the empty vector `v3` correctly.
-With `concat`, the user doesn't need to care about emptiness and simply uses the default range formatter to print.
+The first example shows that dealing with multiple ranges require care even in the simplest of cases: The "Before" version manually concatenates all the ranges in a formatting string, but empty ranges aren't handled and the result contains an extra comma and a space.
+With `concat_view`, empty ranges are handled per design, and the construct expresses the intent cleanly and directly.

-The second example shows a function that tries to return a concatenated range from a single value and transformed range.
-One requirement is that the result range represents the original elements instead of copies.
-In the "Before" version, the user has to create a vector and push elements from different places into it.
-Since the requirement is that the result shouldn't be copies, it wraps the elements with `reference_wrapper`.
-With `concat`, it is simple.
-Note that in the "Before" version, the result is still a container.
-Sometimes this is a problem because the interface might require the result to be a `view`.
+In the second example, the user has a class composed of fragmented and indirect data and attempts to implement a member function that provides a range-like view to all this data sequenced together in some order, and without creating any copies.
+The "Before" implementation is needlessly complex, creates a temporary container, and is not even returning a view. `concat_view` based implementation is a neat one-liner as this proposed view squarely satisfies this very use case.

 # Design